frontenddogma/rote-learning-html-css/manuscript/css.md

 ## Properties

-Memorize the CSS properties and their specification context, to add to your sense for what CSS may allow you to do.
+Memorize the CSS properties and their specification context, to gain a better sense of what CSS may allow you to do.

 | Property | Specification (Most Mature, Most Recent) |
 | --- | --- |